 My days are always a little different.
 Throughout the week, I’m:

-- Managing the In-Office Team
+- Managing the in-office and volunteer teams

 Top three life highlights?